 ID

 Password

 Title SAR Data for Western North America Crustal Dynamics Research: WINSAR Consortium

 Туре Category 1

 Class Peer Review

 Cost Reproduction costs

 Primary Application Geodesy

-Domain

-Secondary Hazards
+Domain Secondary Hazards

-Application Domain
+Application Domain 1 14241 05

 Location North/Central America

-Executive Summary The western part of Norm America is the incuss of intensive Scientific Investigation of a Varlety of plate boundary processes including earthquakes, volcanism, mountain building, and micro-plate tectonics.
+Executive Summary The western part of North America is the focus of intensive scientific investigation of a variety of plate boundary processes including earthquakes, volcanism, mountain building, and micro-plate tectonics.
 In addition multiple zones in other parts of North America are deforming due to tectonic or hydrologic processes.
 The technique of spaceborne Interferometric Synthetic Aperture Radar (InSAR) provides an excellent means of observing deformation over broad areas and is an ideal tool for measuring land subsidence.
-In order to maximize the ability of North American Scientists to access SAR data for Earth science research, the Western North American SAR (WinSAR) Consortium was formed.
-WInSAR is a collection of universities and public agencies created to manage the acquisition and archiving of spaceborne InSAR data over western North America for their mutual benefit.
-WinSAR team members have been involved in the earliest demonstrations of spaceborne radar interferometry, the development of InSAR as a practical technique, analytical and modeling studies that relate measured interferograms to slip and pressure changes beneath the Earth's surface, and ongoing monitoring of subsurface geophysical processes.
-WinSAR's team comprises the majority of leading U.S. investigators involved in radar interferometry.
+In order to maximize the ability of North American Scientists to access SAR data for Earth science research, the Western North American ISAR (WInSAR) Consortium was formed.
+WInSAR is a collection of universities and public agencies created to manage the acquisition and archiving of spaceborne InSAR data or even western North America for their mutual benefit.
+WInSAR team members have been involved in the earliest demonstrations of spaceborne radar interferometry, the development of InSAR as a practical technique, analytical and modeling studies that relate measured interferograms to slip and pressure changes beneath the Earth's surface, and ongoing monitoring of subsurface geophysical processes.
+WInSAR's team comprises the majority of leading U.S. investigators involved in radar interferometry.
 While the work proposed here concentrates primarily on geophysical modeling of shallow crustal processes such as earthquakes and volcanoes, consortium members investigate many other phenomena as well, including hydrology, cryospheric studies, vegetation science, and oceanography, plus anticipated research in as yet untested application areas.
-We are pleased that ESA makes data available for sciencific research.
-Members of WinSAR would like to participate in and promote Envisat, ERS, and follow-on missions.
-The WInSAR consortium is hosted by UNAVCO, an on-profit, membership-governed consortium funded by the U.S. National Science Foundation and NASA.
-UNAVCO supports and promotes Earth science by a
+We are pleased that ESA makes data available for science for Nondating of deformation.
+UNAVCO also supports education and NASA, UNAVCO supports and promotes Earth science by advancing high-precision techniques for the measurement and understanding of deformation.
+UNAVCO also supports education to meet the needs of the community and the public.
+The WInSAR archive at UNAVCO cu